THE SAFETY-CRITICAL SYSTEMS CLUB, Seminar:

 This seminar featured six talks from experts in the latest techniques for assuring complex systems and services.
 Assurance is evolving: not only utilising new techniques and methods, but now covering not just Safety but other areas such as Security, Business Resilience and Availability.

-Selected slides are now available:
+All slides are now available:

 The event handouts are now available.

 Automotive safety argumentation was covered; so too was combined safety-security assurance approaches for civil aviation.
 Robin Bloomfield presented approaches for assuring autonomous systems.